-The Faculty of Graduate Studies adheres to the policy on incomplete work as it is defined in Incomplete Work, section 9.2.3.
-Graduate students who require extensions to the deadline for the completion of course work must, in consultation with their instructor, submit an Application for Incomplete to the Registrar's Office on or before the last day of lectures for courses.
+The Faculty of Graduate Studies adheres to the policy on incomplete work as it is defined in Incomplete Work, section 9.2.4.
+Graduate students who require extensions to the deadline for the completion of course work must, in consultation with their instructor, submit an Application for Incomplete to the Faculty of Graduate Studies office on or before the last day of lectures for courses.
 In such cases, instructors will assign a grade of I (Incomplete) to a student for the course (including for a research project for a course-based program).
 Students who fail to submit completed work by the date designated by the instructor will be assigned a grade of F (Fail) for the incomplete work.
-(The Faculty of Graduate Studies may consider a written request from a Master's Program Committee for an extension beyond the deadline set by the Registrar's Office only under exceptional circumstances.)
+(The Faculty of Graduate Studies may consider a written request from a Master's Program Committee for an extension beyond the deadline set by the Faculty of Graduate Studies office only under exceptional circumstances.)